mikebernal/olympic_scores_analyser/readme.md

 4. Below the list of medal winning countries, we also want a list of Athletes who have set a world record (and for what sport).

-### To Do (priority) MERGE ALL TO MASTER
+### REMAINING REQUIREMENTS TO MERGE ALL TO MASTER

-1. Validate form data (required, minimum characters, date format, data types.
+1. Validate form data (required, minimum characters, date format, data types).
 2. Sort by number of medals
 3. Display Athletes who set a world record.

-### To do to close branch (method-post branch)
+### TO DO: METHOD-POST BRANCH

-1. Redirect to index page with prefilled input field on validation error.
+1. Redirect to index page with relevant error and prefilled input fields on validation error.
-2. Return to index page relevant error details.

-### To Do (final): AFTER MASTER MERGE
+### TO DO (FINAL): AFTER MASTER MERGE

-1. Add unique ID
+1. Fix unique ID
 2. Add edit functionality

 ##### Author: Mike Bernal